OmriBardiam/meeting-app/README.md

-# Meeting Game App
+# 🏆 Drunksters - Team Quest Game

-A full-stack web application for team-based meeting games with real-time scoring and quests.
+A full-stack web application for team-based questing with real-time scoring and chat.

 <!-- Railway deployment test - 2024 -->